HexagoNiin/MC-ISSUE-TRACKER/README.md

 # MC-ISSUE-TRACKER
-An issue tracker reppository for all my minecraft mods
+An issue tracker repository for all my minecraft mods

 # ISSUE TEMPLATE: